Things to Do in Venice: Carnevale, Culture & City Rituals

 If visiting during Carnevale:

-- Explore early mornings or late afternoons to avoid peak density
+- Explore early mornings or late afternoons โ avoid peak density between 11 AM and 3 PM

 For accommodation planning during high-demand periods, consult our guide to booking stays in Venice using platforms like Booking and Airbnb strategically.